 - Evaluate – What would you do differently?
 How could you make your design better?

 Choose the most suitable design and use it to decorate your classroom door!
-Don’t forget to share your photos on Instagram and tag us (@teachstarter_texas).
+Don’t forget to share your photos on Instagram and tag us (@teachstarter_US).

 Halloween Chatterbox Template

-Halloween couldn’t get any better with our brand new Halloween Chatterbox Templates.
+Halloween couldn’t get any better with our Halloween Chatterbox Templates.
 Your students will love to create and play with these friendly chatterbox characters.
-Most importantly, they can be used to create Halloween activities for learning!
-Spot the chatterboxes in the video and read on to learn more about the other fun ideas…
+Most importantly, they can be used to make Halloween activities for learning!
+Spot the chatterboxes in the video and read on to see other fun ideas…

 Here are some Halloween Activities to try with your Halloween Chatterboxes.

-- Write number problems on the inside of the chatterbox.
+- Write number sentences on the inside of the chatterbox.
 With a partner, encourage students to use mental math strategies to calculate the answer.

 - Explore and measure the angles of the chatterbox.